mchalapuk/hyper-text-slider-node-tutorial/doc/3_script.js.md

 # JavaScript Module

-[Hermes scriptiong API][js-api] is quite rich, but all we need is to upgrade a slider declared on the page.
+[Hermes' scripting API][js-api] is quite rich, but all we need is upgrading a slider, which will be declared on out web page.

 [js-api]: https://github.com/webfront-toolkit/hermes/blob/master/doc/javascript-api.md

-The script will just load [hermes][hermes] module...
+Our script will just load [hermes][hermes] module...

 [hermes]: https://github.com/webfront-toolkit/hermes